phospho-app/phospho-mcp-server/README.md

 # phospho-mcp-server
 phospho's official MCP Server

-This repository implements a **Model Context Protocol (MCP)** server for **Phosphobot**, enabling natural language interaction and control over a physical robot.
-It exposes tools to execute actions (e.g. pick up an object) and stream images from the robot's camera.
+This repository implements a **Model Context Protocol (MCP)** server for **phosphobot**, enabling natural language interaction and control over a physical robot.
+It exposes tools to execute actions (e.g. pick up an object) and stream images from cameras.

-Built using [mcp](https://github.com/modelcontextprotocol/mcp) and tailored for Claude, ChatGPT, and other LLMs.
+Built using [mcp](https://github.com/modelcontextprotocol/mcp) and tailored for Claude.

 ## Features

-- 🔁 **Replay tool**: triggers a robot action from a dataset (e.g. pick up banana)
+- **Replay tool**: triggers a robot action from a dataset (e.g. pick up banana)
-- 📷 **Camera stream**: retrieves the current webcam frame
+- **Camera stream**: retrieves the current webcam frame
-- ⚙️ **Phosphobot wrapper**: manages local API processes and communication
+- **Phosphobot wrapper**: manages local API processes and communication

 ---